Aryangp/Ethflix-aryan-gp/README.md

 #### Add goreli ether from https://goerlifaucet.com/
 #### Above steps will set up you metamask and set test network goreli test network in metamask
 #### get api key from tmbd database
+### Firebase
+ - In frontend firebase.js file change the current configeration to yours as firebase is used in this app for authentication and database
 ### Contribution
 feel free to contribute to this project give your ideas and suggestion
 ### Contact with me